- Emergency Services

 MCRT is a dedicated team that supports the Alamogordo Police Department and Crisis Intervention Team (CIT) officers along with the citizens of Alamogordo who are having a mental health crisis.

-The MCRT’s primary objectives are as follows:
+The MCRT’s primary objectives

 - Reduce unnecessary criminal justice system involvement among people living with a mental illness and/or substance use disorder or who are experiencing a mental health crisis.